girl at home studying by herself but she's happy about it

 We understand how disruptive these developments can be when making your college decision.
 You may even feel as if this lockdown is shattering all of your chances of starting college off right.

 Hang in there.
-UIUC has your back, even when we can’t see your face.
+Illinois has your back, even when we can’t see your face.
 Maybe that’s not quite the best way to put it, but what we mean is that we’re here for you, now and always, and so are the other schools you’re considering.

 Give us a call with your questions or doubts at 217-333-0302 or email us at admissions@illinois.edu.

-UIUC Admissions
+Illinois Admissions

 We're here for you as you prepare for college.
 Whether you're looking for guidance on the college search process or have questions about Illinois, we hope our blogs will help!